Estimated reading time: 10 minutes

 Getting an idea of how much and how often users typically vape can give you a better idea of whether your own vaping is normal.

 It’s hard to say exactly how many vape sessions people usually have per day.
 After all, most of us have busy lives and wouldn’t have time to vape continuously even if we wanted to.
 We can however get a fair idea of how much and how often people normally vape within given time periods.

-How many puffs a day is normal?
+How many puffs a day?

 On average, moderate vape users take about one puff of vapour every two minutes, making a total of 30 puffs per hour.
 Vape constantly at this rate for 16 hours in a typical day and you’ll get 480 puffs in total.

-Recent research suggests that typical users tend to vape in clusters or sessions of up to 10 puffs at a time, with every puff lasting about 4 seconds.
+Research suggests that typical users tend to vape in clusters or sessions of up to 10 puffs at a time, with every puff lasting about 4 seconds.
 A session could be a vape break at work, or after a meal.
 The key thing with vape sessions is that you split them up with intervals lasting several minutes or even hours.

 Average e liquid use per day